Maurya-Nitin/ShadowHide/README.md

 ## 💻 Installation

 ### 🔹 Download EXE (Recommended)
-Grab the latest version from the [Releases](https://github.com/Maurya-Nitin/ShadowHide/releases) page.
+Grab the latest version [ZIP](https://github.com/Maurya-Nitin/ShadowHide/releases/download/v.1.0.0/ShadowHide.zip) visit [Releases](https://github.com/Maurya-Nitin/ShadowHide/releases) page for more info.

 > **Note:** If your antivirus blocks the file, turn off your antivirus temporarily.
 Please refer to the [🛡️ Security & Trust](#-security-&-trust) section.
 ShadowHide is digitally self-signed and verified clean by major antivirus vendors.
 You can safely proceed after reviewing the details.